sks199/End-to-end-machine-learning-project/README.md

 # End-to-end-machine-learning-project
-Completer machine learning workflow for structured data
+Complete machine learning workflow for structured data on classification and regression problem